istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 ...
 {{< /text >}}

-If your source calls for the destination using pod IP , use the `istioctl x ztunnel-config workload` command to confirm your waypoint is used by the destination pod.
+If your source calls for the destination using pod IP , use the `istioctl experimental ztunnel-config workload` command to confirm your waypoint is used by the destination pod.
 Following the example earlier, the `reviews` `v2` pod should use the `reviews-v2-pod-waypoint` while all other pods in the `default` namespace should not have any waypoints as by default only services use the namespace `waypoint`.

 {{< text bash >}}
-$ istioctl x ztunnel-config workload
-NAMESPACE    POD NAME                                    IP         NODE                     WAYPOINT                PROTOCOL default      bookinfo-gateway-istio-7c57fc4647-wjqvm     10.42.2.8  k3d-k3s-default-server-0 None                    TCP default      details-v1-698d88b-wwsnv                    10.42.2.4  k3d-k3s-default-server-0 None                    HBONE
+$ istioctl experimental ztunnel-config workload NAMESPACE    POD NAME                                    IP         NODE                     WAYPOINT                PROTOCOL default      bookinfo-gateway-istio-7c57fc4647-wjqvm     10.42.2.8  k3d-k3s-default-server-0 None                    TCP default      details-v1-698d88b-wwsnv                    10.42.2.4  k3d-k3s-default-server-0 None                    HBONE